microsoft/ccf-app-samples/decentralize-authz-app/README.md

 # In the VScode terminal window
-cd decentralized-authz-app                             # Navigate to app folder make build                                             # Build and create the application deployment bundle
+cd decentralized-authz-app                             # Navigate to app folder npm run build                                          # Build and create the application deployment bundle
 ```

 ## Local Deployment